Shafhi Mohammad v. State of Himachal Pradesh

 Relevant Facts of the Case

-• The Hon’ble Court, in this case, determined the use of videography at a crime scene after noting the proceedings in the case on earlier hearings.
+- The use of videography of the scene of a crime is the matter of consideration before the Hon’ble Court which was to be determined after noting the proceedings in the case on earlier hearings.

-• The Court observed videography will indeed help the investigation process.
-In addition, audio and videotape technology is a powerful medium through which first-hand information can be gathered and can be a piece of crucial evidence.
+- It was observed that such videography will indeed help the investigation process.
+The importance of audio and videotape technology was emphasised as a powerful medium through which first-hand information can be gathered and can be a piece of crucial evidence.

-• Various amicus curiae pointed out that the provisos to Section 54A and 164 of the Code of Criminal procedure, 1973, provide for videography of the identification process and confessional statement respectively.
-Moreover, the amicus curiae made suggestions to record videos of dying declarations and post-mortems.
+- It was also pointed out that the provisos to Section 54A and 164 of Code of Criminal procedure, 1973 provide for videography of identification process and confessional statement respectively and suggestions were made to adopt measures so that the dying declarations and post-mortems can also be recorded in videos.

-• In addition, new techniques and devices are susceptible to tampering.
-Hence, there is no exhaustive rule to judge the admissibility of such pieces of evidence.
-The standard of proof of its authenticity and accuracy must be more stringent than other documentary evidence.
+- New techniques and devices are susceptible to tampering and hence no exhaustive rule could be laid down by which the admissibility of such pieces of evidence may be judged.
+The standard of proof of its authenticity and accuracy has to be more stringent than other documentary evidence.

-• Therefore, the Court determined the main issue of interpreting Section 65B (4) of the Indian Evidence Act, 1872.
+- Hence, the main issue was the interpretation of Section 65B (4) of the Indian Evidence Act, 1872 with regard to the admissibility of the electronic evidence.

 Opinion of the Bench

-• The bench examined the legal position on the admissibility of electronic evidence, especially by a party who does not possess the device from which the document is produced.
-It stated that such a party cannot produce a certificate under Section 65B of the Indian Evidence Act, 1872.
+- The legal position on the subject of the admissibility of the electronic evidence, especially by a party who is not in possession of device from which the document is produced is that such party cannot be required to produce certificate under Section 65B of the Indian Evidence Act, 1872.

-• The applicability of the requirement of a certificate being procedural can be relaxed by Court if it is required in the interest of justice.
+- The applicability of requirement of certificate being procedural can be relaxed by Court wherever interest of justice so justifies.

 Final Decision